 - Beef Cabbage Soup

-If you make this recipe, I'd love to hear what you think!
-Hit the share buttons and leave a star rating and a comment below, or tag me in a pic @sungrown_kitchen!
-You can also follow along with Sungrown Kitchen on PINTEREST, INSTAGRAM, and FACEBOOK to see more garden recipes and what we've been up to!
+I'd love to hear what you think!
+Leave a star rating and a comment below, or tag me in a pic @sungrown_kitchen!
+You can also follow along with Sungrown Kitchen on PINTEREST, INSTAGRAM, and FACEBOOK for more garden recipes and what we've been up to!

 Chicken Wild Rice Soup

-- 1 c wild rice (cooked in 4 c water)
+- 1 cup wild rice (cooked in 4 c water)

-- 8 oz cremini mushrooms sliced or quartered (optional)
+- 4 ounces cremini mushrooms (optional) sliced or quartered (about 1 cup)